thomasfsr/mlflow_yfinance/README.md

 ![MLflow Chart Opt](opt_model.png)

 By this experiment, the best pair of parameters was:
+- Model: XGBoost
+- max_depth: 3
 - Learning Rate: 0.1
-- N_estimators: 300
+- N_estimators: 100
 - Split type: Sum of Volumes
+- reg_alpha: 0.5
+- reg_lambda: 0

-Root Mean Squared Error resulted in the test set was 1.833.
+Root Mean Squared Error for Test Set was 3.28.

 Morever, MLflow logs some artefacts of the experiment, such as portion of input data and the output, schema of the dataset:
 ![artifacts](artifacts.png)